danielsobrado/audio-processor/README.md

 # Audio Processor

-An advanced audio processing application focused on transcription, diarization, summarization, and translation, with robust support for both English and Arabic languages.
+An audio processing application focused on transcription, diarization, summarization, and translation, with robust support for both English and Arabic languages.
 This project provides a scalable and efficient solution for handling various audio processing tasks.

 ## Features